AbubakirovRA/advanced-JS/certification/ReadMe.txt

-certification for "JavaScript about API browsers" course fot use application insert YPUR API_KEY in script.js file
+certification for "JavaScript about API browsers" course for use application insert YPUR API_KEY in script.js file (string 3)